 A few days ago, I wrote about the Yankees acquiring pitcher David Cone near the trade deadline in 1995 on the same day that they traded for controversial outfielder Ruben Sierra.
 With the two in tow, the Yankees won the first American League Wild Card and stayed alive until falling in Game 5 of the memorable ALDS against the Seattle Mariners.
 Sierra returned to the team in '96, but quickly fell out of favor with new manager Joe Torre.
-Though a poor fielder and uninterested in improving his defense, Sierra continually griped about spending most of his time off the field as the team's DH.
+Although a poor fielder uninterested in improving his defense, Sierra continually griped about spending most of his time as the team's DH.
 Whenever Torre did not put him in the lineup, Sierra threw a hissy fit.
 His self-centered personality did not fit well in the team-first clubhouse atmosphere Torre was trying to create, so he quietly encouraged GM Bob Watson to find a different home for Sierra.
 His performance on the field was not inspiring much confidence either.
 Though the two-time All-Star should have been in his prime in his age-30 season, the switch-hitter was batting just .258/.327/.403 with 11 homers and a wRC+ of 78.

-The man they called "Big Daddy" had a very compelling story behind him, having returned from a stint in Japan to stun the AL by hitting 51 homers in '90 and '44 in '91 (finishing second in AL MVP voting both years).
-Fielder had hit 31 over four years of limited action with the Toronto Blue Jays from 1985-88, but no one saw his breakout campaign coming.
-He continued to slug homers great distances (out of Milwaukee's County Stadium and over the roof at Tiger Stadium), totaling 245 in just six and a half years with Detroit.
+The man they called "Big Daddy" had a very compelling story behind him, having returned from a stint in Japan to stun the AL by slugging 51 homers in '90 and 44 in '91 (finishing second in AL MVP voting both years).
+Fielder hit only 31 dingers over four years of limited action with the Toronto Blue Jays from 1985-88, so no one saw his breakout campaign coming.
+He continued to crush homers great distances (out of Milwaukee's County Stadium and over the roof at Tiger Stadium), totaling 245 in just six and a half years with Detroit.
 That figure led all of baseball among '90s players at the time of his trade.
 Despite Fielder's success, the Tigers struggled to stay above .500 throughout his tenure, and by '96, they were on their way to a then-franchise-worst 109-loss season.
 The Yankees presented them with a good offer for their best hitter, and they took it: Fielder for Sierra and pitching prospect Matt Drews.

 The Yankees did not miss Sierra much, as he struggled to a .222/.306/.310 line in Detroit, then moved on to the Cincinnati Reds in '97.
 Throughout the next several years, Sierra continued to be a baseball vagabond, going from Cincinnati to Toronto to Chicago before ending up with the Independent League Atlantic City Surf in '99 and the Mexican League Cancun Langosteros in 2000.
 Sierra returned to the majors later that year with his original team, the Texas Rangers.
-Finally, in '03, Sierra returned to New York under Torre, a much more mature player willing to accept a bench role.
-Though his power was diminishing, his potent bat still played a role in the team's three straight division titles from '03-'05.
+Finally, in '03, Sierra returned to New York under Torre as a much more mature player willing to accept a bench role.
+Though his power was diminished, his potent bat still played a role in the team's three straight division titles from '03-'05.
 He retired after a poor half-season with the Minnesota Twins in '06.

 Other sources: Sherman, Joel.
 Birth of a Dynasty: Behind the Pinstripes with the 1996 Yankees.
 New York: Rodale, 2006.